53rd Junior Girls Four State Championship

 50% of the players total points, from the prior year, Player of the Year points list.

 Since 1969, the Junior Girls Four State Championship has been an annual competition between Missouri, Nebraska, Kansas and Iowa in a two day team event.
-Match Play format with a Solheim Cup ilke tournament where each team would earn points for matches won.
+Match Play format with a Solheim Cup like tournament where each team would earn points for matches won.